 Ask for a discount

 Many organizations nowadays offer drug-discount cards that allow you to get price breaks that can reach 80 percent while at the pharmacy if you are paying in cash.

-Additionally, some of these cards have eligibility requirements, whereas others are free and the amount of money you get to save depends on the pharmacy and medication.
+Additionally, some of these cards have eligibility requirements, whereas others are free and the amount of money you get to save depends on the pharmacy, or express pharmacy and medication.